peropranav/Synchronizing-Multi-Threading-java/README.md

 ## Requirements
 -JDK 8 or above
 ## How to Run
--Clone this repository
+1)Clone this repository

--Go to this folder through terminal or cmd
+2)Go to this folder through terminal or cmd

--Run javac SyncMulti.java
+3)Run javac SyncMulti.java

--java SyncMulti
+4)java SyncMulti

 ## Comment and uncomment synchronized(account) to see the difference.